RduMarais/LibreKast/README.md

  3. clone the repository to start the app.
  4. change the default SECRET_KEY in settings
  5. setup DEBUG = False
- 6. create a superuser and remove the default user
+ 6. create a superuser and remove the default user (or change its password)
  7. collect static files and migrate them in the server static folder

+lmk if you need my redirection setup for nginx or a docker image

 ## Current State diagram